fkie-cad/hexter/README.md

 $ ./hexter [options] -pid xx [options]
 ```
 Optional Parameters:
+ * -file string A path to file.
+ * -pid uint32_t A process id.
- * -s:uint64_t Start offset in hex or dec.
+ * -s uint64_t Start offset in hex or dec.
 Default = 0x00.
- * -l:uint64_t Length of the part to display in hex or dec.
+ * -l uint64_t Length of the part to display in hex or dec.
 Default = 0x50.
  * -a ASCII only print.
  * -x HEX only print.
  * -ix Insert hex byte sequence (destructive!).
 Where x is an format option.
 (File mode only.)